The-going/evlproject/content/dovetail/pipeline/porting/irqflow.md

-- otherwise, keep the interrupt line masked until `handle_level_irq()` is called again from a safe context for handling in-band interrupts, at which point the event should be delivered to the (regular) in-band interrupt handler.
+- otherwise, keep the interrupt line masked until `handle_level_irq()` is called again from a safe context for handling in-band interrupts, at which point the event should be delivered to the in-band interrupt handler of the main kernel.
 We have to keep the line masked to prevent the IRQ storm which would certainly happen otherwise, since no handler has cleared the cause of the interrupt event in the device yet.

 ## IRQ chip drivers {#irqchip-fixup}